SOME keep the Sabbath going to church;

 And the sermon is never long;

 So instead of getting to heaven, at last

 I’m going all along!

 ■→Poems, first print by Higginson and Todd, page 74;

 First print comma shifted before the phrase at last, “going along” to be in earthly living.

-God preaches, — a noted clergyman, — And the sermon is never long, clergyman and sermon to be consequents to God, cf. Notes, for The Outlet.
+God preaches, — a noted clergyman, — And the sermon is never long: clergyman and sermon are consequents to God, cf. Notes for The Outlet.

 A D V E R T I S E M E N T